rbatis/rbatis/Readme.md

 3. **Build Process Integration**: The entire process runs during the `cargo build` phase as part of Rust's procedural macro compilation.
 The generated code is returned to the Rust compiler for LLVM compilation to produce machine code.

-4. **Dynamic SQL Without Runtime Cost**: Unlike most ORMs that interpret dynamic SQL at runtime, rbatis performs all this work at compile-time, resulting in efficient and type-safe code.
+4. **Dynamic SQL Without Runtime Cost**: Unlike most ORMs that interpret dynamic SQL at runtime, Rbatis performs all this work at compile-time, resulting in efficient and type-safe code.

 ## Performance Benchmarks